Criteria and conditions

 Waiting periods and material conditions

 Family members of refugees can apply for an entry visa immediately after status recognition of the sponsor.
-However, a number of restrictions have been put in place as of 1 June 2016.
+However, several restrictions have been put in place as of 1 June 2016.
 If the application is submitted to an Austrian representation within 3 months, no further requirements are imposed.[11]
 If it is submitted after the 3-month time limit has lapsed, a number of conditions are imposed: (a) sufficient income; (b) health insurance; and (c) stable accommodation.[12]
 These are material requirements set in line with requirements for other third-country nationals.
 However, contrary to other third country nationals, no language knowledge is required for asylum law family reunification, nor is there a quota.

 Subsidiary protection beneficiaries’ family members can only submit an application after at least 3 years from the sponsor’s recognition.[13]
 The aforementioned requirements – sufficient income, health insurance and accommodation – in force since 1 June 2016 are always applicable to beneficiaries of the subsidiary protection,[14] with the exception of family members of unaccompanied children.[15]